Skip to Content

 It’s a super affordable way to travel and get some teaching experience in a more calm and low-key way.

-Again, in most Workaway situations, you won’t be getting paid (there are a few that offer extra remuneration, but they’re few and far between), but you do get free accommodation, food and sometimes use of the family’s transport.
+Again, in most Workaway situations, you won’t be getting paid.
+There are a few that offer extra remuneration, but they’re few and far between), but you do get free accommodation, food, and sometimes use of the family’s transport.

 You also get to experience your new location as a local, which is a rare and invaluable opportunity.